Icon_Top_Black

 8.2

-The reasons why others didn’t shop online:
+The reasons why the others didn’t shop online were as follows:

 Primary Research: Quantitative